getodk/docs/form-update.rst

 - Changing the text or translation of a label
 - Changing validations, calculations, relevants
 - Changing options for a select_one or select_multiple
+- Changing the order of questions
+- Adding translations
+- Update media for your form

 For such changes you can update the version and re-upload the form.